The Vikingmuseum Ladby

 Take a walk in the past

-It is Denmark’s only ship grave from the Viking period.
-Around 925 AD, the king of Ladby was buried in his ship, which was 21.5 meters long and 3 meters wide.
-A burial mound was raised above the ship.
-His grave was furnished with all his fine possessions, including 11 horses and 3 or 4 dogs.
-In the bow of the ship lies the original anchor and anchor chain.
+Archaeological research has established that the Viking Ship was towed ashore around the year 925 AD, for the King of Ladby to be buried in.
+The ship was 21.5 meters long and 3 meters wide and a burial mound was raised above the ship.
+Along with him, the grave also included all his fine possessions, 11 horses and 3 or 4 dogs.
+In the bow of the ship lies the original anchor and chain.

 Activity at the museum